jonathanly93/registrar/RegistrarDemo/README.md

 6) <course_id> <section_id> (4 400 for example)
 7) You should not be able to sign up

-To Test for every other function use email: jeff@example.com password: 12345, or sign up a user and use that account.

-Classes Fully Implemented: Course, CourseCatalog, RegisteredUser, Restriction, RestrictionList,

-Section, Student, StudentCourse, StudentCourseList, Student, UserSession

-Objective: Navigate through a Registrar and allow the user to do the following:
+### Objectives: Navigate through a Registrar and allow the user to do the following:
 1) Sign up for a new user.
 2) Login to an existing user.
 (10 in the default DB but you can log in with newly created users)
 3) Sign up for courses. (up to 3 courses)